Escrows are optics: Introduction

 Escrows are a way to fix this problem.
 In their most basic form, they work as follows: \begin{itemize} \item To buy some goods from \B, \A puts a sum of money totalling the price of the goods bought in an \emph{escrow system}.
 This method consists of a vault where money can go in but not out. \A, and only \A, has the power to release the money at a later stage.
 When doing so, the money is automatically sent to \B; \item \B can publicly check that the money is in the escrow vault. \B can be sure that the only way the money can leave the escrow is by being sent to him. \item \B ships the goods to \A; \item Upon receiving them, \A can release her escrow so that \B is paid. \end{itemize} This system is far from perfect, and various refinements of it have been proposed.

 Still, even in this basic form, we can appreciate how escrows turn the strategy `running away with the money/goods' into a non-rational choice.
 In refusing to ship the goods, \B doesn't gain any money because \A will never release the escrow.
 Similarly, in refusing to pay \B, \A will never get her money back.
-So, both \A and \B have no economic incentive in not upholding their side of the trade and may do so only if motivated by irrational motives such as pure trolling.\footnote{Whoever is familiar with the blockchain ecosystem --and with life over the Internet-- knows that this is still a big problem.
+So, both \A and \B have no economic incentive in not upholding their side of the trade and may do so only if motivated by irrational motives such as pure malicious intent.\footnote{Whoever is familiar with the blockchain ecosystem --and with life over the Internet-- knows that this is still a big problem.
 In practice, the introduction of time windows that release the escrow to the original owner if certain conditions are met can mitigate the problem.
-For the sake of simplicity, we will not focus on this in this work.} The basic structure of an escrow is depicted in the figure above.
+For the sake of simplicity, we will not focus on this in this work.} The basic structure of an escrow is depicted in \autoref{fig: escrow trade}.

 This paper aims to describe escrows formally, with a particular focus on their compositional nature.
+For this, the language of category theory is fundamental.
 Our main contribution is showing that escrows are examples of an \emph{optic} and that thus they organise in a category whose composition law accounts for a tangible property of this kind of transactions.

+In detail, in~\cref{sec: escrows are optics} we define a simplified escrow system as a certain kind of optic in a monoidal category $\clM$ (e.g., the category of sets with cartesian product); escrows can be regarded as morphisms of a category $\clE(\clM)$, with objects are the same of $\clM$, and where the hom-objects are $\lr X Y = \Opt_\clM(\cop Y X, \cop X Y)$.
+When $X$ is a comonoid and $Y$ is a monoid in $\clM$, $\clE(\clM)(X,Y)$ is a monoid in $\Set$, acting on the set of optics $\cop B B \to \cop XY$.
+Moreover, in~\cref{sec:usingAgentsAsIntermediaries} we will define a map

+having action-like properties.
+This has the following interpretation: the object $B$ acts as an intermediary in a transaction between $X$ and $Y$, modeled by an escrow in $\lr YX$.